georgicodes/linux_bootcamp/README.md

 ```

 #### Spin it up!
+Now we've done all the necessary initialization steps to setup Ubuntu with Vagrant, from now on we only need to start it up and shut it down.

+The username and password for this Ubuntu image are both `vagrant`.

 ```bash
 $ vagrant up
 ```
 You should now see this:
 ![](images/Vagrant_Ubuntu_Box.png)

 This should launch a Ubuntu 15.04 Desktop for use throughout the tutorial!

 When you want to shut it down run:
 ```bash
 $ vagrant halt
 ```